laurencedawson/jQuery.googlePlusOne.js/README.md

 # About jQuery.googlePlusOne.js

 jQuery.googlePlusOne.js is a simple plugin for quickly adding animated Google +1 buttons to a page.
-Unlike the standard Google+ button, this plugin will not contact Google for any assets (images / javascript) until the user hovers over the button intently expressing an interest.
+Unlike the standard Google+ button the button activates an animation when the user hovers over the plus-row div (as can be seen on any Google search page).

 ###Why bother?

-- Privacy!
-A user has to opt in (via hover) to enable the button
-- The minified plugin is small (~2kb) and contains the default assets encoded in base64 to reduce http requests.
+- The minified plugin is small (~1.3kb) and contains the default assets encoded in base64 to reduce http requests.
 This means that when a user visits a page with multiple +1 buttons on, all buttons will load immedieaty and removes the noticable lag / flicker of assets being loaded that is currently seen with the code from Google.
 - The button is animated (the same animation can be seen on any Google search page and currently not available)
+- The surrounding div (plus-row) will trigger the animation (again like on any Google search page)

 ## Example